micmic210/booking-app/README.md

 The Ramen Bar website incorporates code from Code Institute’s Blog project, particularly for the structure and Bootstrap styling of the blog section.
 These elements were adapted and customized to align with the design and functionality needs of the site, ensuring a seamless and engaging user experience.

 ### Content
-This project includes content adapted or referenced from the following sources:

-- Wikipedia - Portions of the historical overview and development of Japanese curry are based on content from Wikipedia.
-Japanese Curry - Wikipedia

-- Tasting Table - Insights on the regional varieties and flavor profiles of Japanese curry were drawn from Tasting Table.
-The History of Japanese Curry Rice - Tasting Table

-- Japan Insider Secrets - Detailed information on the history, varieties, and cooking methods of Japanese curry was adapted from this source.
-Japanese Curry: A Complete Guide - Japan Insider Secrets

 ### Media
 This project includes images borrowed from the following sources: